getsentry/sentry.engineering/data/blog/splitting-production-databases-with-minimal-downtime.md

 With our foreign keys separated, we add a new database mapping in `pgbouncer` (e.g. `control`) and a connection configuration in django.
 Initially, the new `control` connection points to the Postgres primary that the table is in before the split.
 We then update Django’s database router to route the tables that are moving to the new `control` connection.

 After these changes are made, the application treats the two connections as distinct connections and no transactions can be performed across the connections.
-Once the application is table in this state, we begin the physical separation.
+Once the application is stable in this state, we begin the physical separation.

 ## Physical Separation and Cutover